-This course provides students with an understanding of basic management and planning concepts relating to museums and cultural heritage sites.
-Drawing on case studies and the personal experiences of guest lecturers, the course will introduce students to key topics such as forming a museum, strategic planning, museum organization, and governance.
-It serves as an introduction to concepts such as sources of funding, grant writing, business planning, non-profit fiscal management and budgeting.
-Managing people will also be introduced, in particular, staff and volunteer management, performance measurement and accreditation.
-The course deals with marketing the museum, audience development and public relations.
-Students will be introduced to key legal and ethical issues as they relate to museum management.
-Many of these topics can be explored further through specialized elective courses in the students' second year.
+This course will provide students with an understanding of basic management and planning concepts related to museums and cultural heritage sites.
+Drawing on case studies and on the personal experiences of guest lecturers, the course will introduce students to key topics such as creating, planning, organizing and directing a museum or a CHS.
+It will provide an introduction to sources of funding, grant writing, business planning, non-profit fiscal management and budgeting.
+The course will touch on marketing the museum, audience development, and public relations.
+Students will also be introduced to key legal and ethical issues as they relate to museum management.
+Many of these topics can be explored further through specialized elective courses.
+Managing people will also be introduced, in particular staff, guides, docents and volunteers.